HortonworksUniversity/Security_Labs/HDP-3.0.1-AD-onprem.md

 #### Ranger policies for Atlas

 - Open the Ranger policies for Atlas and edit the first one "all - entity-type, entity-classification, entity"
-  - Add "Read Entity" "Create Entity" permission for kafka on all Atlas entities
+  - Add "Read Entity" "Create Entity" permission for kafka on all Atlas entities (see last entry in screenshot below)
 ![Image](/screenshots/hdp3/Ranger-atlas-kafka.png)

 - Create two new Ranger policies for Kafka